openthread/ot-docs/site/en/reference/cli/concepts/udp.md

-# Send UDP Messages with OT CLI
+# Test UDP Functionality With OT CLI

 Thread networks offer several `cli udp` commands for testing peer-to-peer communication using UDP sockets.
 The `cli udp` provides one sample socket with which all `udp`